-Jonathan Starr founded and became Headmaster of the Abaarso School of Science and Technology, a non-profit educational organization in Somaliland, in 2008.
+Jonathan Starr is the founder and former headmaster of the Abaarso School of Science and Technology, a non-profit educational organization in Somaliland.
 In December 2015, he passed on the headmaster position to lead Abaarso’s largest donor, the Horn of Africa Education Development Fund.
-Despite its brief existence, Abaarso School has broken a decades long drought in Somali education with unprecedented success, including placing students at Harvard, Yale, Brown, MIT, Amherst, and Swarthmore.
+Despite its brief existence, Abaarso School has broken a decades-long drought in Somali education with unprecedented success, including placing students at Harvard, Yale, Brown, MIT, Amherst, and Swarthmore.
 Abaarso now has 80 students attending highly regarded universities and private schools around the world.
 This has all been accomplished while operating at a cost structure that is a small fraction of similar schools in Africa and the Middle East.

 Henry Holt and Co.

 It Takes a School is the story of how an abstract vision became a transformative reality, as Starr set out to build a school in a place forgotten by the world.
 It is the story of a skeptical and clan-based society learning to give way to trust.
 And it’s the story of the students themselves, including a boy from a family of nomads who took off on his own in search of an education and a girl who waged a hunger strike in order to convince her strict parents to send her to Abaarso.